spslater/borgapi/README.md

 A helpful wrapper for `borgbackup` to be able to easily use it in python scripts.

+**This is not supported use case by the `borg` developers.
+They only intend for it's use via a CLI.**
+Keeping parity with `borg` is the main goal of this api.

 ## Installation
 ```
 pip install borgapi